emrgnt-cmplxty/fermi/docs/0.old/tutorials/contracts/guest-book.md

 3. Run the local development server: `yarn dev` (see `package.json` for a full list of `scripts` you can run with `yarn`)

-Now you'll have a local development environment connected to Axion's _testnet_ network.
+Now you'll have a local development environment connected to Fermi's _testnet_ network.
 Running `yarn dev` will tell you the URL you can visit in your browser to see the app.

 ### Exploring The Code {#exploring-the-code}

 1. The backend code (smart contract) lives in the `/assembly` folder.
-This code deploys to the Axion blockchain when you run `yarn deploy:contract`  – [learn more about Axion smart contracts][smart contract docs].
+This code deploys to the Fermi blockchain when you run `yarn deploy:contract`  – [learn more about Fermi smart contracts][smart contract docs].
 2. The frontend code lives in the `/src` folder.
-A great place to start exploring UI code is in `/src/index.js`, where you can see how the frontend connects to the Axion blockchain.
+A great place to start exploring UI code is in `/src/index.js`, where you can see how the frontend connects to the Fermi blockchain.
 3. Tests: there are different kinds of tests for the frontend and backend.
 The backend code gets tested with the [asp] command for running the backend AssemblyScript tests, and [jest] for running frontend tests.
 You can run